davidlonjon/toolbox/README.md

 toolbox
 =======

-This repo contains all scripts, hacks, dotfiles, etc to improve my productivity
+This repo contains all scripts, hacks, dotfiles, etc to improve my productivity.
+Please note that there are a lot of things being work in progress, particularly the scripts parts

 Credits
 =======